plopezm/jee7-course/README.md

 ### Solution

-The solution is in the "chapter2".
+The solution is in chapter2.